cmcntsh/ReviewingWriting/README.md

 # General Suggestions for Improving Writing

 * I always recommend the use of Grammarly.
 Graduate students at the U of U have free access. https://gradschool.utah.edu/resources-hub/grammarly/index.php
+  * (new in 2023) ChatGPT (https://openai.com/blog/chatgpt/) can also help fix problem sentences.
 * The [Graduate Student Writing Center](https://writingcenter.utah.edu/) is a good resource.
 * Understand that writing is an iterative process.
 Be prepared to complete assignments, receive feedback, and incorporate feedback into revisions.
 * You may find it helpful to work on writing assignments in steps.